samlaubscher/Bristol-Blackbook/README.md

 ### **Manual Testing**

+In place of unit testing my code, I manually tested that all site features and routes work as expected without error.
+Through the following tests, I demonstrate that the application has full CRUD functionality available from the frontend.

 <details>
 <summary><b>Checking User Stories</b> - (click to expand)</summary>

 ### First Time Users

 - As a user, I want a site to have a clearly defined purpose when I first enter so that I know what I am viewing.
-    - The main landing page describes exactly what the site is for.
+    - The main landing page describes exactly what the site is for. - PASS

 - As a user, I want to register for an account so that I can contribute to the database.
-    - The Register button is clearly displayed on the navbar.
+    - The Register button is clearly displayed on the navbar. - PASS
-    - Registration functionality works, as demonstrated below.
+    - Registration functionality works, as demonstrated below. - PASS

 - As a user, I want to be able to browse all works in the db.
-    - The home page from the navbar displays all works uploaded to the db.
+    - The home page from the navbar displays all works uploaded to the db. - PASS

 - As a user, I want to clearly see the artist name, style, type and year painted for each work.
-    - When hovering the mouse over an image thumbnail on the main works page, all info is diaplayed.
+    - When hovering the mouse over an image thumbnail on the main works page, all info is diaplayed. - PASS
-    - If an image is clicked, a page containing the image in large scale along with all info is clearly displayed.
+    - If an image is clicked, a dedicated page containing the image in large scale along with all info is returned. - PASS

 - As a user, I want to be able to easily browse all individual artists, crews, styles and types in the db.
-    - The navbar displays links to pages displaying each of these items.
+    - The navbar displays links to pages displaying each of these items. - PASS
-    - Each page lists all of the items within the db clearly.
+    - Each page lists all of the items within the db clearly. - PASS

 - As a user, I want to see how to add content, so that I can easily contribute to the database.
-    - Each page has a button to add an item of that sort to the database.
+    - Each page has a button to add an item of that sort to the database. - PASS
-    - Users logged in will see these links on the navbar.
+    - Users logged in will see these links on the navbar. - PASS

 - As a user, I want all functionality on the site to work to avoid a bad experience.
     - All functionality works as expected.
-Please see further testing below.
+Please see further testing below. - PASS

-### Returning Users
+### Returning/Registered Users

+- As a registered user, I want full CRUD functionality.
+  - Users are able to Create their own data, Read all data, Update and Delete their own data.
+Only the Read functionality is available to non registered users. - PASS

 - As a returning user, I want to log into my account and be presented with my own profile page for a personalised experience.
-  - Users are automatically redirected to their profile page when they log in.
+  - Users are automatically redirected to their profile page when they log in. - PASS

 - As a returning user, I want to see what I have uploaded to the database, so that I can track my contributions.
     - When users sign in, they are shown their profile page.
-This shows a concise list of all their uploaded contributions.
+This shows a concise list of all their uploaded contributions. - PASS

 - As a registered user, I want control over my data, so that I can easily choose to delete the account or any content I have uploaded to the website.
-    - The option to delete a users account is displayed on their user panel.
+    - The option to delete a users account is displayed on their user panel. - PASS
-    - All items they have uploaded will display buttons allowing them to edit/delete it.
+    - All items they have uploaded will display buttons allowing them to edit/delete it. - PASS

+### Site Owner

+- As the site owner, I want users to register for accounts so that I can implement authentication.
+  - Users are able to register for an account easily. - PASS
+  - User authentication applied and tested sucessfully. - PASS

+- As the site owner, I want users to register for accounts so that I can personalise their experience.
+  - Users are given their own profile page.
+This displays their name and uploaded content. - PASS
+  - Navbar links will change for users visiting vs logged in. - PASS

+- As the site owner, I want access to all features available to the site when logged in as admin.
+  - The admin account has access to all features site wide. - PASS
+  - The admin has full CRUD functionality over all data on the site. - PASS
+  - The admin panel displays all users registered, as well as buttons to pages normal users cannot access. - PASS

+- As the site owner, I want to be able to see all users registered to the site so that I can track who has registered and delete any accounts if needed.
+  - The admin panel displays all users registered, there is a Delete button below each user account name shown. - PASS

 </details>